plukacs/lab-governance/README.md

 Take and share notes if relevant.
 If two people attend a meeting, one of them should take notes.

 ##### Policy: Office hygiene (mandatory for all roles and circles)
-Leave the office clean every day.
-Do not risk that someone else, who walks in with a guest would feel ashamed.
-Or just throws up.
+Leave the office clean every day so it's a welcoming place for us and our guests.
 - general cleaning (washing-up, vacuum-cleaning etc.) is outsourced to a cleaning lady, coming every Monday
 - clean your desk everyday after yourself: no food, no dirty dishes
 - clean common spaces / meeting desks after using it